11 Top-Rated Caverns in Texas

 1. Natural Bridge Caverns

 One of the most fantastic caverns in Texas is a 30-minute drive from the attractions of San Antonio.
-Natural Bridge Caverns is also equally as close to New Braunfels.
+Natural Bridge Caverns is equally close to New Braunfels in the Texas Hill Country.

 College students discovered Natural Bridge Caverns in 1960.
 This family-owned and operated cave system is now one of the most commercially recognized caves in the state.
 The facility offers several surface attractions, but the real fun is found on an underground tour.